List of political parties in Vietnam

 This article lists political parties in Vietnam.

 Vietnam is a Marxist–Leninist one-party state based on democratic centralism.
-This means that only one political party, the Communist Party of Vietnam (Đảng Cộng Sản Việt Nam) is legally allowed to hold effective power.
+Only one political party, the Communist Party of Vietnam (Đảng Cộng Sản Việt Nam) is legally allowed to hold effective power.
 Vietnamese elections conform to the popular front principle used in communist countries.
 The united front in Vietnam is called the Vietnamese Fatherland Front and is led by the Communist Party of Vietnam.

 Other parties

-Only the Communist Party of Vietnam is legal to operate in Vietnam, other parties exist outside Vietnam or secretly operate inside Vietnam:
+Only the Communist Party of Vietnam is legal to operate in Vietnam, other parties exist outside Vietnam or secretly operate inside Vietnam as outlawed opposition and dissidents: